status-im/hackathon/submissions/README.md

 Once the course is finished, the teacher can either release the payment to his account or refund (if cancelled for example).

-# Technologies
+# Technologies & Architecture
+The dapp follows the following architrcture:
+Diagram

+The backend contains three main contracts:
+- AdsRegistry: Registry for all Ads
+- CourseRegistry: Registry for all courses.
+Contains a pointer to Course
+- Course: each course are a stored as a separated contract The technologies and frameworks used are Solidity and Truffle 3.1

-This application is built with:
+The frontend is a mobile webapp with:
-- Truffle 3.1
-- Angular 2
-- Ionic 2
+- login page: sign-in as a student or a teacher (ability to create an ad and a course)
+- landing page: displays your Ethereum address and balance
+- ads: show the list of ads
+- ads-view: view the details of an ad
+- ads-add: Ad form to publish an ad
+- course: view all my current courses (created or paid)
+- course-view: view the details of a course and pay (student) or release/refund (teacher)
+- course-add: form to register a course
+- course-history: view all my ended courses (ended, refunded or canceled) The technologies and frameworks are JavaScript/Typescript, Ionic2 and Angular2

 # About me
-Software enginneer passionated into decentralisation, I tried to manage a few hours every nights to achieve this hackaton.
+Software enginneer passionated into decentralisation and especially Ethereum.
+I tried to manage a few hours every nights to achieve this hackaton.
 It is a very strainghtforward use case but the aim was to illustrate how to disrupt and modernize a business case such as private tutoring.